 - there was probably a lot of runoff water and washing out of nutrients,

-- the grass and herbs around them probably took a lot of food,
+- the grass and herbs around them probably took a lot of water and nutrients,

 - the trees had lots of parasytic lychen on them.